 Learn how to play Why Don’t You Do Right on one acoustic guitar!

-In 1942 Peggy Lee sang it under its new name and made it a world wide hit.
-Since then many other famous singers performed the song
+In 1942, Peggy Lee sang it under its new name and made it a worldwide hit.
+Since then many other famous singers performed the song regularly.

-The basic Verse progression use a descending pattern of VI – V – IV – IIIx.
-In the key of Cm this spells:
+The basic verse progression uses the descending pattern of VI – V – IV – IIIx.
+In the key of Cm this is:

-Take the Master Guitar Course to get the full story on the chord progression, including full TAB of how it’s played in the video lesson.
+Take the master course and get the full story on the chord progression.
+The lesson includes full TAB of how it’s played in the video lesson.

 The solo is simply the melody modulated to Fm (that’s a 4th up from Cm).

-By seeing what notes the melody use over the chords you automatically find what the most important intervals and therefore what modes will really work.
+By seeing what notes the melody uses over the chords, you automatically find which are the most important intervals and therefore when and which modes will work.

-If you did this to every song you learned you would have to fully understand music and the guitar, some might even say you have to master it!
+If you want to do this to every song you learn, you will have to fully understand music and the guitar, some might even say you will have to master it!